jacekkopecky/book-list/README.md

 ## todo

+* deleting a book
-* add functionality
+* editing functionality
-   - in main list
-   - in list by author (pre-fills author)
-   - in list by series (pre-fills series, also author if all books in the series are by the same author)
    - autocomplete/autosuggest matches for author / series
    - maybe drop-down of alphabetical list for author / series
-* deleting a book
+* show author in BookListBySeries (either at the top if all books have the same author, or with each book)
+   - pre-fill author in created books if all books in the series have the same author
 * google auth
 * server with a database
 * search functionality